MCP tools overview

 list_annotations

-Uses the List annotations for a build REST API endpoint to list all annotations for a build, including their context, style (success/info/warning/error), rendered HTML content, and creation timestamps.
+Uses the List annotations for a build or List annotations for a job REST API endpoint to list annotations for a build or specific job.

 Required token scope: read_builds.